AtlassianPS/AtlassianPS.github.io/docs/Contributing/our-guidelines.md

 ### Function Naming

-Functions should use proper `Verb-Noun` names even on private functions and only use [Approved Verbs](https://msdn.microsoft.com/en-us/library/ms714428(v=vs.85).aspx).
+Functions should use proper `Verb-Noun` names even for private functions and only use [Approved Verbs](https://msdn.microsoft.com/en-us/library/ms714428(v=vs.85).aspx).

 ### Splatting